MicrosoftDocs/azure-devops-docs/docs/integrate/quickstarts/create-bug-quickstart.md

 ms.topic: get-started-article
 ---

-# Create a bug in VSTS using .NET client libraries
+# Create a bug in Visual Studio Team Services using .NET client libraries

 Creating a new bug (or any work item) is pretty straight forward.
 You just need to set the field values and send a JSON-Patch object to the REST endpoint.

 ## Prerequisites
 To work on this Quickstart, you'll need the following prerequisites:

-* A VSTS account
+* A Visual Studio Team Services (VSTS) account.
+If you don't have one, you can [create one for free](https://go.microsoft.com/fwlink/?LinkId=307137)
 * A Personal Access Token, [find out how to create one](../get-started/authentication/PATs.md)
 * A C# development environment, you can use [Visual Studio](https://www.visualstudio.com/vs/)